Kitting and Assembly Services for Ecommerce Brands: What Actually Scales

 ### Ask About Channel Complexity

-- Can the same team support DTC, retail prep, and subscription programs?
+- Can the same team support DTC, retail prep, and recurring value-add programs?

 - How do you manage channel-specific packaging or labeling rules?